Iowa Court Records

 Can an Individual Get a Misdemeanor Removed from a Record in Iowa?

-As with felonies, the conditions of conviction and non-conviction for adult crimes also apply to misdemeanors.
+As with felonies, offenders may follow the same conditions when applying to remove conviction or non-conviction misdemeanor crimes.
 The requirements for sealing juvenile felony records also apply to juvenile misdemeanor crimes.

-Records will not be qualified for expungement if:
+Misdemeanor records are not eligible for expungement if:

-• A criminal case is dismissed when individuals are found not guilty because of insanity or incompetence to stand trial (Iowa Code § 901C.2 (2018)).
+- The defendant was not found guilty because of insanity or incompetence to stand trial (Iowa Code § 901C.2 (2018)).

 In Iowa, individuals who detect errors in their criminal records can have them corrected.
-Individuals will need to contact the state's Division of Criminal Investigations (DCI).
+Such parties may contact the state's Division of Criminal Investigations (DCI) to rectify the error.

 Can a DUI Be Expunged in Iowa?

-Yes!
-Individuals may have their Driving Under the Influence (DUI) convictions expunged in Iowa if;
+Yes.
+Individuals may have their Operating While Intoxicated (OWI) convictions expunged in Iowa if:

-However, expungement does not automatically erase a DUI conviction from a person's record.
-Some bodies, such as media publication houses and law enforcement agencies, will still have access to information on a person's DUI criminal charges regardless of successful expungement.
+However, expungement does not automatically erase an OWI conviction from a person's record.
+Some authorized entities might still have access to such records.

 What Constitutes An Infraction In Iowa?